zero-to-mastery/ZtM-Job-Board/README.md

 - If you do not want to fill some of the fields, leave them blank (e.g. `state: "",`).
 - Your pull request will only be accepted if it follows the example above.
 It **cannot** have anything else.

-Please submit a Pull Request for your row to be added to this list.
+Please submit a Pull Request for your profile to be added to this list.
 If you are unsure how to do this, please check out *Contributing To Open Source* video in the course curriculum.

 ### Resources
 All icons have been sourced from [Material Design Icons](https://materialdesignicons.com) and [Octicons](https://octicons.github.com/)